It’s that time of the year again!

 2. Practise spaced repetition

-Spaced repetition is a proven technique for learning and memorising.
+Spaced repetition is a proven technique for learning and memorizing.

 Another great thing about using flashcards is that they facilitate active recall, meaning that you’re not passively reading through information.
 Instead, you’re training your brain to recall information by actively testing your knowledge.

 With spaced repetition, you’re training your brain by regularly visiting information through spaced out intervals.
-This, in turn, allows for the long-term retention of information.
+This, in turn, allows for the long-term retention of a piece of information.
+Try it out in preparation for your next practice test!

 3. Use expression mnemonics and acronyms